Skip to main content

 Project Status

-The team is currently in the research and design phase of the project, learning about tissue biaxial testing and brainstorming ideas for a cruciform-shaped punch.
+The team is currently in the prototyping and testing phase of the project, making adjustments to the current designs and evaluating their effectiveness.

 Team Picture